-FloRunTM T61 is a high yield potential and high grading high oleic cultivar.
-It has outstanding resistance to spotted wilt (TSWV).
+AUNPL-17 is a new high-yielding, high-oleic, TSWV-resistant cultivar released outstanding resistance to spotted wilt (TSWV).
 FloRun T61 was released in 2020.
 It has a medium seed size with about 650 seeds per pound.
+(Limited Seed)

-Georgia-06G is a high yielding large seeded cultivar.
-Georgia-06G also displays a medium maturity pattern.
-This cultivar was released in 2006.
-Georgia-06G has a high level of TSWV resistance and good yield potential in a wide range of conditions.
+FloRun [TM] 331 is a new high yielding, medium maturity, high oleic cultivar with a medium maturity pattern released in 2006.
+Georgia-06G has a high level of